vaibhav-123-4/BRC/README.md

 - This runs your code on a **higher-spec machine (4 vCPU + 16GB RAM) with LEVEL=15**.
 - **Only upgraded submissions count towards the leaderboard.**
 - **You can request only ONE commit upgrade per hour.**
+- **You cannot request an upgrade within the first hour of creating your account.**
 - If you upgrade multiple commits, **the one with the fastest runtime will be considered for the leaderboard**.

 ## **10. Execution Time Limits & Rules**